lllyasviel/sd-forge-layerdiffuse/README.md

 This will allow you to generate all layers together in one single diffusion process.

-**Very important: Because this will generate 3 images together (the foreground, background, and blended image), your batchsize MUST be devided by 3.
+**Very important: Because this will generate 3 images together (the foreground, background, and blended image), your batchsize MUST be divided by 3.
 For example, you can use batch size 3 or 6 or 9 or 12 ...
-If you do not use batchsize number devided by 3, you will only get noise.**
+If you do not use batchsize number divided by 3, you will only get noise.**

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffuse/assets/161511761/4155bcd3-c33e-4a68-af14-087ac3df617a)